Esri/SystemLogParser/README.md

 -------------------------------
 #### How To Download System Log Parser
-Download the latest release here:
+- Download the latest release here:
-[**System Log Parser Download**](../../raw/main/binaries/latest/SystemLogParser.zip) and unzip it to your local workstation.
-System Log Parser does not include an installer.
+[**System Log Parser Download**](../../raw/main/binaries/latest/SystemLogParser.zip) and unzip it to your local workstation
+- System Log Parser does not include an installer.

 -------------------------------
 #### How To Use System Log Parser